slapdau/apple-pascal-time/README.md

 procedure ReadClock(var now:clockrec);
 external;

+procedure ClockName(var name:string);
+external;
 ```
-`InitClock` must be called and return `true` before `ReadClock` will return
+`InitClock` must be called and return `true` before `ReadClock` and `ClockName`
-values. `InitClock` can be safely called multiple times. `ReadClock` can be
+will return meaningfull values. `InitClock` can be safely called multiple times.
-safely called if `InitClock` has not been called or has returned `false`, but
+`ReadClock` and `ClockName` can be safely called if `InitClock` has not been
-will return a zeroed out clock record.
+called or has returned `false`, but will return a zeroed out clock record and a
+name indicating that there is no clock.

+The declarations above can be copied into your application inline, which is then
+compiled and linked to either clock driver, or you can use the clock unit and
+then link to both it and one of the clock drivers.

 ## Build Catalogue